Ratio of Debt to Income

-The first number is the percentage of your gross monthly income that can be spent on housing costs.
-This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything.
+The first number is the percentage of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything.

-The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt together.
-Recurring debt includes payments on credit cards, vehicle loans, child support, etcetera.
+The second number is what percent of your gross income every month which can be applied to housing costs and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, auto payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, use this Mortgage Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, please use this Loan Qualifying Calculator.

-Don't forget these are just guidelines.
-We'd be thrilled to go over pre-qualification to determine how large a mortgage loan you can afford.
+Remember these are only guidelines.
+We will be thrilled to pre-qualify you to help you determine how large a mortgage you can afford.

 PREMIERE MORTGAGE SERVICES INC. can answer questions about these ratios and many others.
-Call us: 978-422-2311.
+Give us a call: 978-422-2311.

 Home Status Report